Vegetarians in Paradise/Vegetarian/Vegan Halloween Party Menu

 (Mini Macaroonies)

 We often save the best for last to cling to those sweet, toothsome flavors that linger in our memories.
-This unique pie not only offers creamy texture with a lemony tang, but also delivers an unforgettable, dramatic visual image as well.
+This unique pie not only offers creamy texture with a lemony tang, but also delivers an unforgettable, chilling visual image as well.

 Lemon Creme Pie